tomas-abrahamsson/eterminfo/README.md

 Features of eterminfo
 ---------------------

-* Reads terminfo descriptions using the infocmp program, with an option to read long names
+* Reads terminfo descriptions, either using the infocmp program, or from compiled terminfo files.
+There is an an option to use long names.

-* Produces a dict, that holds the parsed terminfo capabilities.
+* Produces a map, that holds the parsed terminfo capabilities.

 Example usage
 -------------
 ```
   > ok = eterminfo:get_term_type().
   "vt100"
-  > eterminfo:install_by_infocmp().
+  > eterminfo:install_by_file().
   ok

   %% Reading a string capability: what string to send to produce a beep